ibm-cloud-docs/log-analysis/platform-logs/config_svc_logs.md

 4. Select a [region](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-regions).

-5. Choose which LogDNA instance will receive logs from enabled services on that location.
+5. Choose which logging instance will receive logs from enabled services on that location.
 [Learn more about the services that are enabled to send logs to {{site.data.keyword.la_full_notm}}.](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-cloud_services)

 6. Click **Save**.